Lionel Halsey: First World War

-On 4 December 1916 Halsey was appointed Fourth Sea Lord at the Admiralty, becoming Third Sea Lord in May 1917.
-In April 1917 he was promoted rear admiral.
+On 4 December 1916, Halsey was appointed Fourth Sea Lord at the Admiralty, becoming Third Sea Lord in May 1917.
+In April 1917, he was promoted rear admiral.
 In that same year, he was also awarded the Japanese Order of the Rising Sun, Gold and Silver Star, which represents the second highest of eight classes associated with the award.
-In September 1918 he returned to sea in the battle cruiser HMAS Australia in command of the 2nd Battlecruiser Squadron of the Grand Fleet and was present at the German surrender at Scapa Flow.
+In September 1918, he returned to sea in the battle cruiser HMAS Australia in command of the 2nd Battlecruiser Squadron of the Grand Fleet and was present at the German surrender at Scapa Flow.
 He was promoted to Knight Commander of the Order of St Michael and St George in 1918 and in 1919 received the Navy Distinguished Service Medal of the United States.
 He served at the Admiralty from March to August 1919, when he became chief of staff to the Prince of Wales for his tour of Canada, the United States, Australia, New Zealand, the West Indies, and other colonies in HMS Renown.
 For this he was appointed a Knight Commander of the Royal Victorian Order (KCVO) on 1 December 1919, and advanced to Knight Grand Cross (GCVO) on 11 October 1920.

 Post-war

-In November 1920 Halsey was appointed Comptroller and Treasurer to the Prince of Wales.
+In November 1920, Halsey was appointed Comptroller and Treasurer to the Prince of Wales.
 He became a member of the Prince's council in 1920, and an extra equerry in 1921.
 He was promoted vice admiral on 5 July 1921, and retired from the navy on 1 November 1922.
 He was appointed a Knight Commander of the Order of the Indian Empire (KCIE) in 1922 after the Prince's visit to India, advanced to Knight Grand Cross of the Order of St Michael and St George (GCMG) on 16 October 1925 following the Prince's visit to Africa and South America, and promoted admiral on 4 October 1926.
-In 1926 he was appointed a Deputy Lieutenant for the County of Bedford.
+In 1926, he was appointed a Deputy Lieutenant for the County of Bedford.
 He was also awarded the Japanese Order of the Rising Sun 1st Class in 1922.

 In 1936 he was dismissed from the staff of King Edward VIII, as the Prince of Wales had now become.
 This was probably due to his opposition to Wallis Simpson becoming queen.
 In 1937, however, he was appointed an extra equerry to the new King George VI and took part in the coronation procession as acting Keeper of the Jewel House.
-He died in 1949 at the age of 77 and is buried in the churchyard of St Leonard's church in Old Warden in Bedfordshire.
+He died on 26 October 1949, aged 77, and is buried in the churchyard of St Leonard's church in Old Warden in Bedfordshire.